Custom "tropical-look" landscaping for Middle Tennessee, Huntsville, and North Alabama ---- including cold hardy palms and bamboo

 There are many more that will also grow well, but require a little extra protection.

-Several palms will grow, and even flourish, in places like Tennessee/North Alabama, and even in Kentucky.
+Several palms will grow, and even flourish, in places like Tennessee/North Alabama.

 The trick is to choose the correct palm and get the right information.
 Some palms are cold-hardy, and I would classify these as “temperate palms”, as opposed to being strictly “tropical”-- like most of what you see sold in discount stores